matthew-brett/barts-setup/barts_setup.md

 WiFi should be *off* for the IPHONE 8 and IPHONE 12 (because they are connected for data via the USB cables).

-Optionally, you can connect the IPAD and MACBOOK via and ethernet cable, of which more below.
+Optionally, you can connect the IPAD and MACBOOK via an Ethernet cable, of which more below.
 Call this configuration OPTIONAL ETHERNET, and the setup without optional Ethernet — the STANDARD CONFIGURATION.

-The following picture is the whole setup, except the IPHONE 12 and projector, in the STANDARD CONFIGURATION.
+The following picture is the whole setup, except the IPHONES 8 and 12 and projector, in the STANDARD CONFIGURATION.

 ![Stardard setup](images/desk_no_ethernet.jpg).